What Is CBD and Is It Legal? What You Need to Know

 The Endocannabinoid System

-The cannabis plant contains 85 cannabinoids that we are aware of currently.
+The cannabis plant contains over 200 cannabinoids that we are aware of currently.
 There may be more that have yet to be found, but the most well-known and abundant cannabinoid compounds are THC and CBD.
 Scientists have discovered two different cannabinoid receptors in the human body that interact with CBD.
-However, because of the slight difference in the molecular structure of THC and CBD, these receptors cannot interact with THC.
+However, because of the slight difference in the molecular structure of THC and CBD, both of these receptors cannot interact with THC.
 The location of just one atom changes the way our bodies are affected by each compound.

 The first endocannabinoid system was discovered in 1988 and was named CB1.
 The receptors that make up this system are largely found in the brain.
 They are responsible for basic psychological functions like memory, emotion, cognition, and motor coordination.
 Five short years later, the second endocannabinoid system was discovered and named CB2.
 These receptors are found throughout the entire nervous system and affect the body’s immune function as well.

 Scientists have theorized that the endocannabinoid system is what is responsible for the positive effects we see from the use of hemp derived CBD products like oils, tinctures, topicals, and more.
 For example, a CBD lotion applied to an achy knee will quickly reach the nervous system in that area and affect how the body feels pain in that specific location.
+The FDA has strict guidelines about making health or therapeutic benefit claims, and so we follow these guidelines and will not make any official claims here.
+We are simply stating the effect process.

 Benefits of CBD